MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-dev.md

 ## How does it work?

-When a table is enabled for data sharing, kernel logic autocreates a view with name "\<tablename\>_SharingView".
+When a table is enabled for data sharing, kernel logic autocreates a view with name "\<tablename\>_SharingView."
 This view should be used for nonkernel based access to the shared data.

 In the following example, the **CustGroup** table is enabled for data sharing and **USMF** is selected as the master company, and **CH1** and **CH2** are the child companies.
 The output look likes this when you read records from CustGroup (Physical) and
 CustGroup_SharingView. (*View* illustrates kernel logic, but is only used for nonkernel based scenarios)